Skip to main content

 Test-backed Diagnostics

 Whenever Symflower discovers uncaught runtime exceptions, these exceptions are highlighted in your IDE.
-Note, that for each of these found exceptions a test case is provided that can be used to reproduce and fix the found problem.
+For each exception found, a test case is provided that can be used to reproduce and fix the found problem.

 Diagnostics for found NullPointerException.&quot;